intangere/sorcery/README.md

 - There is only about 60 cells available to be used for memory which means only short text programs will be successfully generated.

 ## Future?
-- [ ]: This needs an entire rewrite to become truly useful.
+- [ ] This needs an entire rewrite to become truly useful.
 It was a proof of concept to see if it was even doable.
-- [ ]: Expanding the memory space to allow for longer texts to be successfully found.
+- [ ] Expanding the memory space to allow for longer texts to be successfully found.
 This isn't that hard.
 You just need to insert a jump instruction that goes further than the data space which is currently about 34-95 and adjust the internal data_pointer accordingly.
-- [ ]: Data space chaining needs to be redone properly which would make --optimize work significantly better.
+- [ ] Data space chaining needs to be redone properly which would make --optimize work significantly better.
-- [ ]: by default only output code path
+- [ ] by default only output code path
-- [ ]: --generate-code and --code-path to output only Dissent code generated or both
+- [ ] --generate-code and --code-path to output only Dissent code generated or both
-- [x]: Move zero pointer to start of data space (34)
+- [x] Move zero pointer to start of data space (34)
 ## Info
 - Dis is a variant of malboge